 Fish is also a great addition once fully transitioned.
 However, here's some things you need know and research.
 The reason for feeding fish is to provide Omega 3’s to balance Omega 6’s, it is also a good source of vitamin D and selenium.
 Some raw fish contains Thiaminase which can lead to thiamine (vitamin B1) deficiencies if high quantities are consumed.
 Cooking fish destroys Thiaminase but does not destroy the omega 3’s so it is better to feed cooked or tinned fish for cats.
 When feeding tinned fish ensure that no sodium has been added to the product.
 We recommend providing fish cooked, dehydrated, or tinned in water with no added salt.

 Reducing or removing chicken will reduce omega-6’s in the diet.
-It is recommended to limit fish to 10% of the diet as it is deficient in certain minerals such as calcium and iron.
+It is recommended to limit fish to 10% of the diet as it is deficient in certain minerals such as calcium and iron (See our Fish Feeding Guide for more info.)
 It also contains excessive amounts of phosphorous.
 Do not feed fish if your cat has kidney issues.
 Avoid all tinned fish in vegetable oil.
 High amounts of polyunsaturated fats can result in pancreatitis.
 A cat suffering this condition can show signs of anorexia, depression, poor fur quality, abdominal pain, hypersensitivity and this disorder can be fatal.
 If you feed solely pasture fed and wild meat you need to feed less Omega 3 than someone who feeds grain fed chicken and other grain fed meats.

-Fish that DO NOT contain Thiaminase are: Atlantic salmon, trout, cod, carp, flounder, sprats – OK to feed raw.
+Fish that DO NOT contain Thiaminase are: Atlantic salmon, trout, sprats – OK to feed raw.

-Fish that DO contain Thiaminase are: whitefish, catfish, bass, smelt, tuna, mackerel, mullet, herring, sardines – Feed tinned or cooked only
+Fish that DO contain Thiaminase are: smelt, mackerel, herring, and sardines – Feed tinned or cooked only

 • Remember it can take some cats months or even years to fully transition, it’s really worth persevering!